George Leaupepe: Club career

-Leaupepe’s home province was Counties Manukau, for whom he helped to consecutive NPC first division finals in 1996 and 1997.
+Leaupepe's home province was Counties Manukau, for whom he helped to consecutive NPC first division finals in 1996 and 1997.
 He continued with Counties, for another three years, bringing up his 50th game for the union in 1999.

 International career

 George Leaupepe scored a hat trick of tries in his first game of international rugby in his first year out of school for Western Samoa against the Victorian state side.
 He played 36 games for Western Samoa, including 13 tests, with six test tries.
 His first official test match was 13 April 1995 against South Africa in Johannesburg.
 In total, he played 26 test matches during his career and scored 50 points thanks to 10 tries.
-His last test cap was on 11 June 2005 in Sydney against Australians.
+His last test cap was on 11 June 2005 in Sydney against Australia.
 Taking part at the 1995 and 1999 World Cups, he played five matches at the tournaments and scored one try.

 Other representative teams include North Island U16 in 1991, New Zealand U17 in 1992, and New Zealand Secondary Schools in 1993.

-He ended his playing career after several injuries that led to pinched nerves in the neck and chronic pain in the left arm; as well due to the professionalization of rugby, which resulted in serious financial losses - Leaupepe, as part of a number of players, publicly accused the New Zealand Rugby Union of insufficient support for those rugby players who received professional status.
+He ended his playing career after several injuries that led to pinched nerves in the neck and chronic pain in the left arm; as well due to the professionalization of rugby, which resulted in serious financial losses – Leaupepe, as part of a number of players, publicly accused the New Zealand Rugby Union of insufficient support for those rugby players who received professional status.

 Personal life

 After his playing career, Leaupepe worked as a truck driver.
 He is married and has a daughter.
-In 2016 he was fined NZ $ 1,550 for possession of cannabis.
+In 2016 he was fined NZ $1,550 for possession of cannabis.